 Please note: date ranges shown are for a ‘normal’ year.
 While Covid-19 restrictions remain, please contact us to discuss your plans and availability.

 Temperature and rainfall chart for Varzi

-After a transfer by your host to Fortunago (included), the day starts with a quiet stretch of asphalt before rejoining the ridge, with the last views of the Oltrepó.
-Leave the open at the “Cross on the col” and then track through beech woods along the ridge top of M. Bruno to the castle at Oramala, before descending to the old town of Varzi in the valley.
+Following a lift with your luggage to the 'Cross on the col', the walk starts on a track through beech woods along the ridge top of M. Bruno to the castle at Oramala, before descending to the old town of Varzi in the valley.
 Your next day’s walking rears up ahead of you!
-(Medium-hard: 4¾ hrs, 20km, CUSs 650m) Alternatives: Arrange a ride with the luggage courtesy of our excellent host, as far as the Cross.
-(Easy: 2¾ hrs, 10km, CUS 225m)
+(Medium-hard: 4¾ hrs, 19km, CUSs 650m)

 Day 2 - Varzi to Capanne di Cosola